kbarne12/FitApption/workouttracker/README.md

 ### Getting Started:
 The app can be launched [here](https://fitapption.herokuapp.com/) and was deployed using Heroku.

-I used Trello to oranize this project throughout development.
+I used Trello to organize this project throughout development.
 The Trello board can be found [here](https://trello.com/b/sq9Ba1mL/unit-4-wireframe).

 ### Screenshots:
 #### Landing Page: